lcrawlab/i-LDSC/README.md

 `EUR_1000G` has the same type of score files as the `EAS_1000G` directory but computed from the EUR superpopulation of the 1000 Genomes Project.

-`ldscore` contains the necessary supplemnental scripts to perform the MELD analysis and should always be located in the directory where MELD software is being initiated.
+`ldscore` contains the necessary supplemental scripts to perform the MELD analysis and should always be located in the directory where MELD software is being initiated.

 `compute_ld_1000G.py` is the python script used to calculate MELD scores from plink formatted genetic data.
 See description of use below.